lym-66/learngit/readme.txt

 <<<<<<< HEAD
 create git branch is quick and simple.
 =======
-create git branch is quick & simple.
+create git branch is quick and simple.
 >>>>>>> featurel